Salllym/Covid-19-Visualization-Dashboard/README.md

 For total doses distributed per state, users will be able to see total doses distributed, total doses distributed rate (per 100K of total population), and people fully vaccinated.

+In addition, the Covid19 Global Counts of Cases & Deaths is included for users to see how the United States's counts of cases and deaths compare to others globally in general.

 ## Datasets
 [WHO_Covid19_Global_Data](https://covid19.who.int/data)